Coastal warning display tower

-A coastal warning display tower, also known as a storm warning tower, is a type of signal station in the United States of America in the form of skeletal towers designed to provide warnings of hazardous wind conditions in coastal areas.
-The towers were developed in 1898 on the orders of US-President William McKinley.
+A coastal warning display tower, also known as a storm warning tower, is a type of signal station in the United States in the form of skeletal towers designed to provide warnings of hazardous wind conditions in coastal areas.
+The towers were developed in 1898 on the orders of US president William McKinley.
 Through a system of flags, the towers can indicate not only wind-related warnings, but also major aspects of the local daily weather forecast.